hina0830g/portfolio/README.md

 - 🔭 I’m currently developing image-processing Algorithm with **Supercomputer (HPC) and Machine Learning** to be used in research 🌌
 - 🌱 I’m currently learning Machine Learning & Tableau
-- 💬 Ask me about any of my past work listed on the projects section on this page
+- 💬 Ask me about any of my past work listed in the projects section on this page
 - 📫 Reach me out at **hina0830g@gmail.com**
 - 😄 Pronouns: she/her
 - 🎷 Fun fact: I have a Minor in Music and I play Roland Aerophone & Alto Saxophone✨!